voxpupuli/beaker/README.md

 Documentation for Beaker can be found in this repository in [the docs/ folder](docs/README.md).

+The [Getting Started](docs/How-To-Beaker.md) is a great place to start for new Beaker users.

 #Beaker Libraries

 Beaker functionality has been extended through the use of libraries available as gems.
 See the